MouseBiteLabs/Game-Boy-DMG-Color/DMGC-PWR-01/README.md

 - Upload board scans and assembled board pictures
 - Upload source files and gerber zip
+- Update schematics
+- Update BOM

 [blank board pictures]

 The PWR board has gone through a few iterations.
 Because the system will run with 4x AA batteries or the DC jack input, the range of input voltages is relatively wide - anywhere between ~4 V up to ~8 V, plus margin.
 The output voltage must be maintained at 5 V. The logical choice would be a buck-boost converter.
 Thus, the DMGC-PWR-01 utilizes the TPS630702 (or TPS63070 or TPS630701) – a buck-boost converter with only a few external parts required for operation, that accepts anywhere between 2 V and 16 V to produce a 5 V output.

 This board is likely the most complex part of the build.
 I spent a lot of time tuning the circuit to produce the exact results I wanted with ample protection downstream of the converters.
-Unfortunately, at the time of writing, the buck-boost converter chips are not easily sourced.
-I have begun development of a DMGC-PWR-02 board that will use more commonly-found chips.
-But feel free to design your own if you'd like ;D

 ## Board Characteristics
 The zipped folder contains all the gerber files for this board.